Week 15 Homework 💻 🦉

 4 * 3 equals 12

-command to find the command you used to do step 21.
-Re-type the same command, but this time redirect to a file calledfns-fns.js
+historycommand to find the command you used to do step 21.
+Re-type the same command, but this time redirect to a file calledfns-fns.js - edit the

 - take 3 arguments named